 For information on how to transform your space into a functional bike room, download the Madrax Bike Storage Guide.
-Use this comprehensive resource to easily go from site planning through rack selection.
+Use this comprehensive resource to easily go from site planning through rack selection and layout.

 Or, if you’d prefer, contact Madrax and the sales rep for your area can work with you to come up with a plan that will achieve your goals.
 We can even layout your bike storage area within the specifics of your blueprints or building plans for you.